Skip to main content

 “I am well.”
 Swadhin threw the cigarette butt away and doused it under his boot.
 “This is your son?”
 He smiled as the young man touched his feet.
 “I only saw a picture of him as a baby.”

 “Where is Abhaya?”
 Meera asked.
 “I brought the pictures she asked for.”
 Swadhin had no idea how often Abhaya kept in touch with Meera.
-Occasionally when Azad was an infant Abhaya would insist on sending Meera clothes and toys because she knew Meera would never take monetary help or come live with them.
+Occasionally, when Azad was an infant, Abhaya would insist on sending Meera clothes and toys because she knew Meera would never take monetary help or come live with them.
 She refused to listen to Swadhin’s advice of not keeping in touch until things settled down.

 The police had raided the Natmandir in Lakutiya and the hideout at Itna and found nothing.
-However, Kanu had identified Kabir from the police sketch saying he had a wife.
+However, Kanu had identified Kabir from the police sketch, saying he had a wife.
 His details did not yield any identification result as no man of his name existed in the said village.
-A few villagers of Itna had identified suspicious activities across the banks of the Bhairavi by a group of strangers but everything without a proper name or place seemed to be dead ends.
+A few villagers of Itna had identified suspicious activities across the banks of the Bhairavi by a group of strangers, but everything without a proper name or place seemed to be a dead end.
 Ramdas was caught by police under suspicion in possession of a weapon and released only when the deed of Independence was signed.
 He was tortured in the jail cell but did not utter a single name of his associates.

-Every year on Adam Jones’s death anniversary his wife would print an In Memoriam in the Indian Newspapers hoping to find justice for her husband and find the hands behind his killers.
+Every year on Adam Jones’s death anniversary, his wife would print an In Memoriam in the Indian Newspapers, hoping to find justice for her husband and find the hands behind his killers.
 Every year, Mohini would hold the picture of a young Adam Jones in his officer’s uniform wearing a proud smile close to her chest and weep.
 She dismissed classes for the day and did not step out of her room that day.
 But Mohini had reached out to Pyari Mohan Babu after much deliberation.
-One afternoon when she went with Marzi to look for work, the police came to the mission and asked around for anyone who had left recently.
+One afternoon, when she went with Marzi to look for work, the police came to the mission and asked around for anyone who had left recently.
 Mohini knew that she needed to leave the orphanage that very night to avoid being caught.
 It was a narrow escape.
 Marzi refused to leave her alone and travelled with her through the broad rivers and narrow creeks till they reached Calcutta and finally arrived at Pyari Mohan’s address.
 He immediately recognised Mohini and offered her a job to assist the dance teacher.
 Soon she had classes of her own and a small rented place in Kestopur.
 She started providing more lessons from her home to earn some extra money.
-Pyari Mohan often lamented how bad Jones’s luck was to be killed in that manner when he was after all a good person.
+Pyari Mohan often lamented how bad Jones’s luck was to be killed in that manner when he was, after all, a good person.

 “He taught me not all Goras are bad people.”
 Mohini would agree.
 Pyari Mohan never questioned her beyond that and Mohini never explained herself.
 Their deal was strictly business.
 Mohini tried to look for Kalyani and Sharat once she settled in Calcutta but she could not find them.
 Little did she know they lived in Medinipur until she saw the newspaper.

 Jatin arrived at the house when Kalyani was helping Meera put Kabir’s framed picture alongside the leader and the others.
 Jatin’s heart skipped a beat when he saw Bina’s smiling face framed among them.
 He felt like he could not breathe when he found Sharat in the crowd and asked about her.
-Bina was caught by Police when they raided places after Kabir killed Adam Jones.
+Bina was caught by the Police when they raided places after Kabir killed Adam Jones.
 She was already sick and dying of Cholera when they found her.
 Jatin was stunned.
 He suddenly remembered Bina’s last words to him.
 “We will meet again in a new India.”
 Everything was new indeed.
 The borders, the states, the people, the chaos.
 The bruises of struggle were still fresh.
 The New India was tired after a long battle and needed time to heal.
-Jatin wondered aloud “It's a miracle how the few of us survived.”
+Jatin wondered aloud, “It's a miracle how a few of us survived.”
 Sharat nodded in agreement.
 “That is true.”

 “Congratulations then, Mantri Moshai.”
 Sharat smiled at him.
-“But tell me honestly Jatin, is this the freedom we dreamt of?
+“But tell me honestly, Jatin, is this the freedom we dreamt of?
 So much poverty, starvation, unrest, homeless refugees, dying poor people on the streets…” Sharat shook his head.
 Swadhin heard them talk and walked up to them with Meera.
 “I wonder why all these people gave up everything?”
 Meera smiled at Sharat as she approached him.

 “Don’t question it, Sharat Da.
-I know the freedom we have is not the one we wanted, it is not ideal.”
+I know the freedom we have is not the one we wanted; it is not ideal.”
 Meera shook her head.
 “But I have my hopes.”
 Sharat silently shook his head as Jatin agreed. “ Our stories, our lives are the small prices that our motherland paid for her freedom,” Swadhin added.

 The Smaran Sabha started with Sharat welcoming everyone to his humble home and speaking of his father.
 It was followed by Suresh putting a garland on the picture of Upendra and lighting a lamp in Shradhyanjali.
-Then one by one everyone came up on the stage and garlanded the pictures of their family and friends.
-Some of the people talked of the father, brother or husbands they lost.
+Then, one by one, everyone came up on the stage and garlanded the pictures of their family and friends.
+Some of the people talked of the fathers, brothers or husbands they lost.
 Others of the sons they gave away to Mother India.
 With tears in her eyes, Meera remembered her husband.
 She was proud of him and of the cause that brought them together.
 She took out a rose garland she had brought with her.
 “It was his favourite flower.”
 She insisted before asking her son to put the garland on his father’s frame.
-As Azad garlanded his father’s portrait everyone could see the resemblance between him and the picture as Meera wiped away her tears with a smile, in the Anchol of her white Dhakai Jamdani.
-Abhaya was the last to get up on stage and she had brought with her Shiuli flowers from the garden of Kalyani’s home.
+As Azad garlanded his father’s portrait, everyone could see the resemblance between him and the picture as Meera wiped away her tears with a smile, in the Anchol of her white Dhakai Jamdani.
+Abhaya was the last to get up on stage, and she had brought with her Shiuli flowers from the garden of Kalyani’s home.
 She placed the flowers in front of the picture and folded her hands, teary-eyed.
-Then she straightened her Ghomta and turned to the crowd unsure of what to say.
+Then she straightened her Ghomta and turned to the crowd, unsure of what to say.
 What story to tell?
 That of her life as the daughter of a police superintendent or that as the daughter-in-law of a freedom fighter.
 She wiped away her tears reluctantly when she suddenly saw someone in a saffron robe in the crowd of villagers who had gathered at the gates.
 Seeing her reluctance to speak, Sharat took the stage and declared that the flag was to be hoisted soon in the courtyard as a mark of respect for the departed souls.
 Kalyani watched Abhaya rush down the stairs towards the crowd and look for someone there.

 “What’s wrong?”
 Kalyani asked her sister, tapping her shoulder as she narrowed her brows some more.